hatedabamboo/notes.hatedabamboo.me/src/posts/solving-eks-cluster-games.md

 tar: Child returned status 1
 tar: Error is not recoverable: exiting now
 ```

-Jokes on me here -- the pulled image was not actually a gzipped tar archive, but just a tar archive consisting of several gzipped tar archives.
-Happens with the best of us!
+Joke's on me here -- the pulled image was not actually a gzipped tar archive, but a tar archive consisting of several gzipped tar archives.
+Happens to the best of us!

 ```bash
 root@wiz-eks-challenge:~# mv base_ext_image.tar.gzip base_ext_image.tar
 root@wiz-eks-challenge:~# ls -l